hashgraph/hedera-mirror-node/docs/design/nft.md

 ## Monitor

-- Update
-- Add support for NFT Create (new `TransactionSupplier` and `TransactionType`), which will be similar to NftType Create, but it will require an NftType to be created beforehand via an expression pattern.
+- Make changes to the `ExpressionConverter`
+  - Burning and minting NFT tokens will require both the Token id and the serial numbers to execute.
+This could also be true for transfering the NFTs.
+This requires the `convertedProperties` to know which serial numbers belong to which Tokens when creating them.
+Two different approaches could be take for this.
+    - Create two new expressions, `nft` that would create a new token with the fungible flag set to true , and a compound `nft.serial` expression (e.g. `nft.1.serial.1`) that would mint a new NFT serial number for the equivalent `nft` in the map.
+      - This could be problematic if the `nft.serial` expression is processed before the `nft` expression.
+It may require some restructuring of how `ExpressionConverter` works.
+    - Create an `nft` expression to create the token type and a preset set of serial numbers in one transaction.
+Change the map to hold Objects so that the serial numbers and the token id can be tied together, and the transaction suppliers would have logic to use the objects tied to that field (in this case, `TokenBurnTransactionSupplier` would have to unpack the Object's token id and serial numbers).
+      - This option would be less customizable, since users cannot specify how many serial numbers to mint.
+- Update `TokenCreateTransactionSupplier`, `TokenBurnTransactionSupplier`, and `TokenMintTransactionSupplier` to support NFT creation and deletion
+  - All will need to support an optional list of serial numbers.
+  - `TokenCreateTransactionSupplier`and `TokenMintTransactionSupplier` may need more depending on the final SDK design.
 - Add support for transfering NFTs in `CryptoTransferTransactionSupplier`.
-This will require custom logic, as a user can only transfer an NFT once unless it is transfered back to them.
+  - Add a new `fungible` boolean attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
+  - Because a serial number can only be transfered once out of a given account (unless it is transfered back), custom logic will be needed for performant NFT transfers.
     - Initial thought is to have the supplier swap the sender and receiver each time to transfer the NFT back and forth.
+      This could be done only on the NFT transfer or on the entire transfer.
 This would likely limit performance as the swap has to be synchronized (or we just let the transactions fail when double-transfers occur).
-    - It may benefit to have a list of NFTs so that the swap happens less frequently, but this would require logic to pick the NFT from the list and when to swap (would probably still need to all be synchronized)
-  - Alternatively we could create a new NFT for each transaction.
-This seems like an even worse performance hit however.
-- Add new expression patterns for NftType and NFT.
-NftType should create a new NftType, NFT should create a new NftType and then a new NFT with that NftType.

-// Still need clarification on update, delete, association.
+      - This would also require different signatures on the transaction, which would require reworking how we handle the transaction signing.
+    - Alernatively, the `ExpressionConverter` could just generate a large amount of serial numbers, and the `CryptoTransferTransactionSupplier` could just transfer one at a time via a counter until it runs out.
+This would be a much simpler approach, but it has obvious limitations.

 ## Acceptance Tests